Ophelia (Millais): Theme and elements

 The episode depicted is not usually seen onstage, as in Shakespeare's text it exists only in Gertrude's description.
 Out of her mind with grief, Ophelia has been making garlands of wildflowers.
 She climbs into a willow tree overhanging a brook to dangle some from its branches, and a bough breaks beneath her.
 She lies in the water singing songs, as if unaware of her danger ("incapable of her own distress").
 Her clothes, trapping air, have allowed her to temporarily stay afloat ("Her clothes spread wide, / And, mermaid-like, awhile they bore her up.").
 But eventually, "her garments, heavy with their drink, / Pull'd the poor wretch from her melodious lay" down "to muddy death".

 Ophelia's death has been praised as one of the most poetically written death scenes in literature.

 Ophelia's pose—her open arms and upwards gaze—also resembles traditional portrayals of saints or martyrs, but has also been interpreted as erotic.

-The painting is known for its depiction of the detailed flora of the river and the riverbank, stressing the patterns of growth and decay in a natural ecosystem.
+The painting is known for its depiction of the detailed flora of the river and its banks, highlighting the patterns of growth and decay in a natural ecosystem.
 Despite its nominal Danish setting, the landscape has come to be seen as quintessentially English.
 Ophelia was painted along the banks of the Hogsmill River in Surrey, near Tolworth.
-Barbara Webb, a resident of nearby Old Malden, devoted much time to finding the exact placement of the picture, and according to her research, the scene is located at Six Acre Meadow, alongside Church Road, Old Malden.
+Barbara Webb, a resident of nearby Old Malden, devoted much time to locating the exact spot of the picture, and, according to her research, the scene is at Six Acre Meadow, alongside Church Road, Old Malden.
 Millais Road is now nearby.
 Millais's close colleague William Holman Hunt was at the time working on his The Hireling Shepherd nearby.